 “We are known for representing some of the most sophisticated fund managers in the industry.”

-Bryan Hunkele, associate: We specialize in counseling large sponsors around the world, including Bain Capital, BlackRock, Blue Bay, Brookfield, Fortress, Goldman Sachs, HPS Partners, Permira and many others.
+Bryan Hunkele, partner: We specialize in counseling large sponsors around the world, including Bain Capital, BlackRock, Blue Bay, Brookfield, Fortress, Goldman Sachs, HPS Partners, Permira and many others.

 Joanna Rosenberg, associate: Half of the group focuses on hedge fund formation and the other half focuses on private equity fund formation.
 We also have a regulatory asset management subgroup (which I am a part of), which focuses on Advisers Act issues, as well as certain Investment Company Act and Securities Act issues.

 CA: What kind of work can associates expect to do?

 JR: Day to day, associates draft and revise offering memoranda and governing documents for new private funds and negotiate investment management agreements.
 Fried Frank also has an active practice in the area of fund manager M&A, and so asset management associates will also assist in due diligence relating to fund managers in which a client is purchasing a stake or the entire business.
 As a member of the regulatory asset management subgroup, I field regulatory questions about the Advisers Act, Investment Company Act and Securities Act from the asset management group but also from the M&A group and capital markets group.

 LS: Working as a partner in this practice area is extremely satisfying, both professionally and personally.
 My day involves reviewing and negotiating complex agreements and offering documents, working with clients to develop sound and innovative solutions to various issues, and providing day-to-day advice on a variety of different topics that touch upon the investment management space.